valerioorfano/Parkinson-Classification/README.md

 TrainLabels<-data[rgroup>0.2,"Status"]
 TestLabels<-data[rgroup<=0.2,"Status"]

-##### K-Nearest Neighbour is called on Training and Test Data using Training Labels to predict Test classification
+##### K-Nearest Neighbour is called on Training and Test Data using Training Labels to predict Test classification.
+##### Accuracy, Sensitivity, Specificity are indexes used to evaluate the algorithm performance.

 library(class)
 KNN<-knn(Train,Test,TrainLabels,k=13)
 KNN<-knn(Train,Test,TrainLabels,k=7)
 confusionMatrix(KNN,TestLabels)

+##### AUC or Area Under the Curve is used to evaluate algorithm performance.